akshaybahadur21/Smart_Mirror/readme.md

 python bot.py
 ```

-# Code shall be uploaded soon once the test phase is completed
+# Code shall be uploaded once the test phase is completed